SymbioticLab/Oort/README.md

 * Request an [academic license](https://www.gurobi.com/downloads/end-user-license-agreement-academic/) if possible.
 Otherwise, please contact us for a temporary license.
 * `grbgetkey [your license]` to install the license
-* TODO: maybe latex?
+* TODO: maybe latex? sudo apt-get update and sudo apt-get install texlive-full

 ```
 cd testing
-python plot_figure17.py   # > 36 hours
+python plot_figure17.py   # > 50 hours
-# or python plot_figure17.py -k # x minutes
+# or python plot_figure17.py -k # ~ 1.5 hour
 open figure17a.pdf figure17b.pdf
 ```

 This will produce plots close to Figure 17 (`figure/ref/figure17a.pdf` and `figure/ref/figure17b.pdf`) on page 12 of the paper.
 You might notice some variation compared to the original figure as we removed a few long-running queries.

 Note: To save reviewers time, `python plot_figure17.py -k` will only run and plot the lines for Kuiper.
-We hope the runtime will convince you that MILP is extremly slow :)
+We hope the runtime will convince you that MILP is extremly slow :).

 # Repo Structure